Scott Ross (harpsichordist)

 Scott Ross (March 1, 1951 – June 13, 1989) was a United States-born harpsichordist who lived in France and Canada for many years.
 His recordings include the first complete recording by a single performer of the 555 harpsichord sonatas of Domenico Scarlatti.

-Biography
+Early life and education

-Scott Stonebreaker Ross was born in Pittsburgh, Pennsylvania.
+Scott Stonebreaker Ross was born in Pittsburgh, Pennsylvania to newspaper journalist James Ross and Sarah Madeline Howe.
 He was nearly crippled by a severe scoliosis that kept him in a corset for much of his early life.